Savoury Sourdough Breakfast Muffins: Meal Prep Friendly

 A metal tray of savoury sourdough breakfast muffins, with one muffin sliced in half and spread with salted butter.

-Now picture this: tender chunks of roasted pumpkin, creamy nuggets of fetta cheese, and a hint of garlic, rosemary and thyme, all nestled within a fluffy, sourdough-infused muffin.
+Now picture this: tender chunks of roasted pumpkin, creamy nuggets of feta cheese, and a hint of garlic, rosemary and thyme, all nestled within a fluffy, sourdough-infused muffin.
 It's a flavour explosion with every bite, guaranteed to leave you craving more.

 A close up of a savoury sourdough breakfast muffin with pumpkin and fetta in baking paper, sprinkled with pepitas.